KamWithK/AnkiconnectAndroid/README.md

 > If you have this switched off in the first place, it is also very likely that the popup is
 > showing up at unwanted times, i.e. while scrolling through a page.
 > To solve this, try going through step 5 of the [instructions](#instructions).
-> In particular, see the step that says
-> **Ensure `Scanning Inputs` is optimized for mobile (prevents lookups on scrolling)**.

 ### Problem: Duplicate checks aren't working
 To determine that duplicate checks aren't working:
 - Enable duplicate checks in the Yomichan settings (under `Anki` → `Check for card duplicates`),
 - Select a word and add a card
 - Tap outside of the popup, and re-select the word.
-Ideally, you should not be able to add a card here.
+Normally, you should not be able to add a card here.

 If you are able to add a card, then duplicate checks are indeed not working.
 Check that your first field name does not include spaces, and your first field contents do not include quotes (`"`) or spaces.
-If it does, the only way to solve it is by using the Alpha version of AnkiDroid, and [enable the new backend](https://github.com/ankidroid/Anki-Android/issues/13399) under the advanced settings.
+If either of those are true, the only way to solve it is by using the Alpha version of AnkiDroid, and [enable the new backend](https://github.com/ankidroid/Anki-Android/issues/13399) under the advanced settings.